RetroPie/RetroPie-Docs/docs/Super-Nintendo-Entertainment-System.md

 RetroPie includes multiple SNES emulators.

+### lr-snes9x2010

-**lr-snes9x2010** is the prefered emulator on the RPi2 or RPi3B due to its balance between speed and accuracy, though an overclocked RPi3B or stock RPi3B+ are recommended for attempting full speed emulation of SA1/SFX2 games.
+The prefered emulator on the RPi2 or RPi3B due to its balance between speed and accuracy, though an overclocked RPi3B or stock RPi3B+ are recommended for attempting full speed emulation of SA1/SFX2 games.

+### lr-snes9x2005

-**lr-snes9x2005** or **lr-snes9x2002** are recommended for attempting full speed emulation of SFX/SA1/SFX2 games on the RPi2, and the same could be said when attempting full speed emulation of SA1/SFX2 games on a stock RPi3B, though accuracy will suffer in all cases.
+Recommended for attempting full speed emulation of SFX/SA1/SFX2 games on the RPi2 alongside, and the same could be said when attempting full speed emulation of SA1/SFX2 games on a stock RPi3B, though accuracy will suffer in all cases.

+### lr-snes9x

-**lr-snes9x** is an optional emulator that has proper Satellaview emulation, MSU-1 hack support, and is the most accurate SNES emulator available on the Raspberry Pi, but an overclocked RPi3B or stock RPi3B+ are recommended to avoid slowdown in most regular games.
+An optional emulator that has proper Satellaview emulation, MSU-1 hack support, and is the most accurate SNES emulator available on the Raspberry Pi, but an overclocked RPi3B or stock RPi3B+ are recommended to avoid slowdown in most regular games.
 This emulator is generally too demanding for SFX/SA1/SFX2 games and an overclocked RPi3B+ is recommended for attempting full speed emulation of said games.

+### lr-snes9x2002

-**lr-snes9x2002** is the default emulator for the RPi0 and RPi1: expect inaccurate emulation.
+The default emulator for the RPi0 and RPi1: expect inaccurate emulation.
 With this emulator, full speed emulation of SFX/SA1/SFX2 games is not possible on a RPi0 or a RPi1, expect some regular games not to run full speed on a RPi0, and do not expect full speed emulation for any game on a RPi1.

+This emulator may also be of use to RPi2 and RPi3B owners that need the additional speed to emulate SFX/SA1/SFX2 games at full speed consistently, though **lr-snes9x2005** should be their first choice.

+Setting the Runcommand's resolution setting for this emulator to a low 4:3 resolution on the RPi0 or RPi1 is recommended for faster emulation, though 480i (CEA-6) is the lowest recommended 4:3 CEA resolution due to CEA-2 and CEA-1 causing visual issues.

+### PiSNES

-**PiSNES** is an optional emulator that is recommended for full speed emulation of some games that run slow on a RPi0 in lr-snes9x2002, and should be the primary emulator on a RPi1, though it has inaccurate sound emulation and SFX/SA1/SFX2 games do not work.
+An optional emulator that is recommended for full speed emulation of some games that run slow on a RPi0 in lr-snes9x2002, and should be the primary emulator on a RPi1, though it has inaccurate sound emulation and SFX/SA1/SFX2 games do not work.

+Setting the Runcommand's resolution setting for this emulator to a low 4:3 resolution on the RPi0 or RPi1 is recommended for faster emulation: VGA (640x480) (CEA-1) will produce a 4:3 resolution with screen tearing on a modern TV and 480i (CEA-6) will not produce a 4:3 resolution and not have screen tearing on a modern TV.

+### snes9x-rpi

-**snes9x-rpi** is an optional emulator that is identical to PiSNES in that it is based on the same version of SNES9x, has the same inaccurate sound emulation, and SFX/SA1/SFX2 games do not work.
-Where this emulator differs is that it does have the option of exiting the emulator by using Select+Start and requires a keyboard to exit without [advanced controller configuration](https://retropie.org.uk/docs/Universal-Controller-Calibration-&-Mapping-Using-xboxdrv/).
+An optional emulator that is identical to PiSNES in that it is based on the same version of SNES9x, has the same inaccurate sound emulation, and SFX/SA1/SFX2 games do not work.
+Where this emulator differs is that it doesn't have the option of exiting the emulator by using Select+Start and requires a keyboard to exit without [advanced controller configuration](https://retropie.org.uk/docs/Universal-Controller-Calibration-&-Mapping-Using-xboxdrv/).
 How well it performs compared to PiSNES is currently unknown.

 ## ROMS